dnlloyd/k8s-install-ubuntu-lab/README.md

 ### AWS Specific Attributes

-* VPC, instance, and security groups declared in `terraform` directory
-* Use t3.small for kubernetes system reqs
-* Launch master and worker nodes in same AZ
-* Add security group to allow master / worker traffic

 * Infrastructure declared in `terraform` directory
   * VPC with public subnets*
   * Single master server in single AZ